kjolley/BIGSdb_documentation/administration.rst

 Look up isolates with a given scheme primary key
 ================================================
-Setting this up is identical to setting up for alleles (see above) except you click on the add (+) client database schemes link and choose the scheme and client databases in the dropdown list boxes.
+Setting this up is identical to setting up for alleles (see above) except you click on the add (+) client schemes link and choose the scheme and client databases in the dropdown list boxes.

 Now when information on a given scheme profile (e.g. MLST sequence type) is